paliarush/magento2-vagrant-for-developers/README.md

 Do not edit any symlinks using PhpStorm because it may break your installation.

 After editing configs in IDE it is still required to restart related services manually.

+### Switch between PHP 5.6 and 7.0

+Set "use_php7: 1" for PHP7 and "use_php7: 0" for PHP5.6 in [config.yaml](etc/config.yaml.dist).
+PHP version will be applied after "vagrant reload".

 ### Multiple Magento instances